vshulev/ppolm/README.md

 This repository contains the source code for PPOLM.

-:warning: Additional documentation coming soon.
 To generate sentences use the `run_ppolm.py` script.

+To generate a dataset use the `generate_sentences.py` script.

 ## Citation